Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Image-based Reconstruction: From CTs to Segments

 \subsection{Experiment Settings}

-In the image-based experiments, we compare the performance of the proposed method against multiple baselines, including that of the preliminary work\citep{Kuang2022WhatMF} with the 3D CT images of lungs being the primary input source.
+\revisedtwo{In the image-based experiments, we analyze the reconstruction quality when only image is available.} \revisedprev{We compare the performance of the proposed method against multiple baselines, including that of the preliminary work\citep{Kuang2022WhatMF}} with \revisedprev{ the 3D} CT images of lungs \revisedprev{being the primary input source}.
 As discussed in Sec.~\ref{subsec:ps_reconstruction}, pulmonary trees, including bronchi (B), arteries (A), and veins (V), are crucial for the reconstruction of pulmonary segments.
-Therefore, in addition to the original CT images (I), we also utilize the binary pulmonary tree shapes~(Fig.~\ref{fig:dataset}: 3rd \& 4th column) as input.
-However, due to the scarcity of ground truth pulmonary tree shapes in practical scenario, we train nnUNet~\citep{Isensee2021Nnunet} models to obtain the predicted binary pulmonary tree shapes as additional input to the architecture to evaluate our approach in a practical way.
-We refer to them as pre-segmented shapes.
-The CT image (I) and the predicted bronchial-arterial-venous~({\it BAV}) shapes are concatenated directly, referred to as {\it IBAV} input.
-Unless otherwise specified, IBAV serves as the default input for our image-based reconstruction.
-Further details on the performance differences among various input methods will be discussed in Sec.~\ref{sec:model-input-exp}.
-In the image-based experiments with {\it IBAV} input, we compare our method against a variety of CNN-based voxel-to-voxel approaches for pulmonary segment segmentation, including FCN~\citep{Long2017FCN}, DeepLabv3~\citep{Chen2017deeplabv3}, nnUNet, and also compared our method with our preliminary work \impulse{ImPulSe}\citep{Kuang2022WhatMF}.
-To calculate the proposed anatomical-level metrics and ensure fair comparisons by evaluating all models under consistent computational resources, we repeated the experiments from \impulse{ImPulSe}.
-This re-evaluation yielded more fine-tuned results, which differ slightly from those reported in the original work.
+Therefore, in addition to the original CT images (I), we also \revisedtwo{want to} utilize the \revisedprev{binary} pulmonary tree shapes~(Fig.~\ref{fig:dataset}: 3rd \& 4th column) as input.
+Therefore, we train \revisedtwo{vanilla} nnUNet~\citep{Isensee2021Nnunet} to obtain the binary pulmonary structure shapes \revisedtwo{from images} as additional input to the architecture to evaluate our approach, which we refer to as Pre-Seg shapes. \revisedtwo{Compared against ground-truth annotation, Pre-Seg training shapes have dice scores of 77.1\%, 82.9\% and 81.9\% for B,A,V respectively.} The CT image (I) and the Pre-Seg shapes are concatenated \revisedtwo{channel-wise}, referred to as {\it IBAV} input.
+Unless otherwise specified, {\it IBAV} serves as the default input for our image-based reconstruction.
+Further details on the performance differences among various input \revisedtwo{combinations} will be discussed in Sec.~\ref{sec:shape}.
+In the \revisedprev{image-based} experiments with {\it IBAV} input, we compare our method against a variety of CNN-based voxel-to-voxel approaches for pulmonary segment segmentation, including FCN~\citep{Long2017FCN}, DeepLabv3~\citep{Chen2017deeplabv3}, nnUNet, and also compared our method with our preliminary work \impulse{ImPulSe}\citep{Kuang2022WhatMF}. \revisedprev{To calculate the proposed anatomical-level metrics and ensure fair comparisons by evaluating all models under consistent computational resources, we repeated the experiments from \impulse{ImPulSe}.
+This re-evaluation yielded more fine-tuned results, which differ slightly from those reported in the original work.}